cheeku18vk/hello-world/README.md

 # hello-world
-spread knowledge
+spread knowledge:
-it choose me becouse am worth of it and to make me the BRAND it choose me becouse im "special"
+It choose me because am worth of it and to make me the BRAND; It choose me because im "special"